arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 The reactive life instead of the divine will, the reactive Man instead of God, the Man-God replacing the God-Man - the European Man.

+p157

+__The dialectic does not even skim the surface of interpretation,__ it never goes beyond the domain of symptoms. __It confuses interpretation with the development of the uninterpreted symbol.__ This is why, in questions of change and development, __it conceives of nothing deeper than an abstract permutation where the subject becomes predicate and the predicate, subject.__ But the one that is __subject and__ what the __predicate__ is __have not changed, they remain as little determined at the end as they were at the beginning, as little interpreted as possible__: everything has happened in the intermediate regions.

+It is not surprising that the dialectic proceeds by opposition, development of the opposition or contradiction and solution of the contradiction.
+It is unaware of the real element from which forces, their qualities and their relations derive; it only knows the inverted image of this element which is reflected in abstractly considered symptoms.

+Opposition can be the law of the relation between abstract products, but difference is the only principle of genesis or production; a principle which itself produces opposition as mere appearance. __Dialectic thrives on oppositions because it is unaware of far more subtle and subterranean differential mechanisms: topological displacements, typological variations.__

+...

+__Deprived of all its ambitions, opposition ceases to be formative__, impelling and co-ordinating: it becomes a symptom, nothing but a symptom to be interpreted. __Deprived of its claim to give an account of difference, contradiction appears for what it is: a perpetual misinterpretation of difference itself__, a confused inversion of genealogy.

+p159

+It is reactive forces that express themselves in opposition, the will to nothingness that expresses itself in the labour of the negative. __The dialectic is the natural ideology of ressentiment and bad conscience.__

 p15 Abbreviations of Nietzsche's Works p214 Notes